Afoxcute/xtension/TROUBLESHOOTING.md

 4. Try restarting your browser
 5. Check if your wallet works on other Solana dApps (like [Solana Explorer](https://explorer.solana.com/))

+## JavaScript Errors

+### "Uncaught ReferenceError: process is not defined"

+If you see this error in the console:

+1. This happens because the extension code is trying to access the Node.js `process` object, which isn't available in browser environments
+2. To fix it:
+   - Option 1: Run the automated fix script:
+     ```bash
+     npm run fix:compatibility
+     # or
+     yarn fix:compatibility
+     ```
+     Then reload the extension in your browser

+   - Option 2: Fix it manually:
+     - Open `extension-build/popup.js`
+     - Find the line containing `process.env.NODE_ENV`
+     - Replace it with `const isDevelopment = true;`
+     - Reload the extension

+3. To prevent this issue when rebuilding:
+   - The build scripts now automatically run the compatibility fixes
+   - You can also run the fix script separately anytime

+### Other JavaScript Errors

+If you encounter other JavaScript errors:

+1. Check the browser console (F12) for specific error messages
+2. Make sure all required files are included in the extension build
+3. Try rebuilding the extension with `npm run build:extension` or `npm run build:extension:prod`

 ## HTTPS Connection Issues

 ### Wallet Connection Page Not Loading